GallowayLabMIT/protocols/docs/protocols/cloning/gel_electrophoresis.rst

         Since you will be running a larger volume, you should use the gel comb that creates larger wells (6 wells in a row for the small gels).
         Also, be careful to adequately fill the mold so that the well is deep enough.

-2. After the gel is finished running, use the imager to identify the desired band on the gel.
+2. After the gel is finished running, use the UV imager to identify the desired band on the gel.
 Using a razor blade, cut out a fragment of gel containing your product.
 Do your best to cut the **smallest** gel fragment that includes your product.

    .. important::